Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Shagun:

 Shagun is a ritual where the groom’s family visits the bride’s home with gifts, including clothes, jewellery, and sweets.
-This ceremony is a gesture of acceptance and appreciation of the bride by the groom’s family.
+This Sikh wedding ceremony is a gesture of acceptance and appreciation of the bride by the groom’s family.

-This heartfelt ritual is not just an exchange of gifts but also a celebration of the bond being formed between the two families.
+This heartfelt ritual involves not only the exchange of gifts but also the celebration of the bond being formed between the two families.
 The items included in the shagun often carry symbolic meaning, representing blessings of prosperity, happiness, and good fortune for the couple’s future.
-The bride’s family reciprocates by presenting gifts to the groom, strengthening the ties between the families.
-In contemporary weddings, the shagun ceremony is often infused with personalised touches, such as customised gifts or themed presentations, making it a joyous and memorable pre-wedding tradition.

 Shagun